Unveiling the Secrets: What Exactly is Espresso?

 Brewing Oolong Tea

-To brew a 6-8-ounce cup of oolong tea, use about 1 teaspoon of tea leaves and water heated to about 175-200 degrees Fahrenheit.
-Steep the tea leaves for up to 5 minutes, depending on how strong you prefer your tea.
+To brew a 6-8-ounce cup of oolong tea, use about 1 teaspoon of tea leaves and water heated to approximately 175-200 degrees Fahrenheit.
+Steep the tea leaves for up to 5 minutes, depending on how strong you prefer your tea. (recommended steep times from the SCA and James Hoffmann)

 Black tea is bold and earthy, and requires more extensive production than the other types of teas.
 Photo by Akhilesh Sharma via Unsplash.